All Aboard: How A Unified Approach Plays a Key Role in Dramatically Improving A Language Learning Program

 Anchoring Innovations in Educational Standards

-“The approach that Concordia’s Chinese Language Learning program is taking is truly unique,” says Aaron.
+“The approach that Concordia’s Chinese Language Literature program is taking is truly unique,” says Aaron.
 “I’m not aware of any other school in the world that is advancing mother-tongue education in the direction of action or service to this extent.”

 Having recently visited the team at Concordia, Aaron credits the effectiveness of the revamped curriculum to a commitment to action or service that is integrated into each unit’s design.
 There are now 6 upgraded units being taught in 7th and 8th grade.
 Teachers are actively reflecting on the outcomes and making refinements as they build repeatable frameworks that will serve everyone well going forward.